 Gah!
 What is one to do?
-No fear, I’m here to give you environmentally friendly options to wrap your presents this Christmas.
+No fear, I’m here to give you eco-Christmas wrapping ideas for your Christmas presents.

 I used Kraft paper last year.
 It’s easily available at Craft stores in big rolls, or dollar stores in smaller roles.
 If you don’t know what Kraft paper is, it is brownish paper that your paper grocery bags are made of or used for packaging.

 Kraft paper is plain, but you might want to embellish it with paper doilies, pine boughs, stamps, doodles, twine, or even Christmas cookie cutters